apache/cordova-docs/docs/en/edge/cordova/camera/parameter/cameraOptions.md

             FRONT : 1      // Use the front-facing camera
         };

+##  Amazon Fire OSQuirks

+- Any `cameraDirection` value results in a back-facing photo.

+- Ignores the `allowEdit` parameter.

+- `Camera.PictureSourceType.PHOTOLIBRARY` and `Camera.PictureSourceType.SAVEDPHOTOALBUM` both display the same photo album.

 ## Android Quirks

 - Any `cameraDirection` value results in a back-facing photo.